 - White Gold: Increasing in popularity, white gold features a cool tone rather than warm and is also much lighter in weight.
 To preserve its appearance, white gold should be coated in rhodium to enhance the white color and protect the color below, as it’s a softer metal than its counterparts.

 - Rose Gold: A signature pink shade, this is simply gold that has been mixed with copper to create the hue.
-Rose gold has seen a recent spike in popularity as a number of celebrities have been spotted wearing jewelry of this color.
+Rose gold engagement rings have seen a recent spike in popularity as a number of celebrities have been spotted wearing jewelry of this color.

 - Platinum: A white metal, platinum is easily one of the most prestigious and expensive metals for an engagement ring thanks to its durability and resistance to fading.
 It is a denser and heavier metal as well as naturally hypoallergenic.